-Welcome to the Bunyan Baptist Church Blog page!
+Welcome to the Bunyan Baptist Church News page!

 We want to keep in touch with you while the church site is closed!
 You can find our YouTube channel by clicking on the tab at the top right, with Sunday Services, videos for Saturday Church and Twinklers Families, and a few other bits and pieces.
 We'll also be providing you other resources, activity packs and ideas here to help us all stay in touch, and to stay well.
 So please do keep checking in here and on our Bunyan Baptist Church and Twinklers at Bunyan facebook pages to keep in the loop.

 Please do comment on the below posts.
 If you'd like to add a new post, please email the content to Siobhan or get in touch via the Contact Page.

 |Posted by Bunyan Team on December 3, 2020 at 9:50 AM|